 Well, the Echo SRM-225 has the best feature you could ask for when it comes to a trimmer.
-When you run out of string, you simply cut your new string off and align the trimmer's nozzle head with some arrows built into the head.
-You then push the string through the head out the other side, and pull the string from both ends of the head until it's even.
-Finally, twist the head until the string is fed into the nozzle head, and you are ready to get back to work.
+When you run out of string you simply cut your new string off and align the trimmer's nozzle head with some arrows built into the head.
+You then push the string through the head out the other side and pull the string from both ends of the head until it's even.
+Finally, twist the head until the string is fed into the nozzle head and you are ready to get back to work.
 This takes about three minutes in its entirety and has not failed me after about 200 jobs now.

 How I Met the Echo SRM-225

-I didn't have that much money to spend, so I had to be smart and get good deals.
+I didn't have that much money to spend so I had to be smart and get good deals.
 I ended up getting a Craftsman self-propelled mower that was probably about four years old for $150.
 I found a good deal on an Echo handheld blower that was about three years old for $75.

 At first, I went cheap and bought a curved-shafted Murray Trimmer for $80 new.
 This turned out to be a mistake, as I couldn't trim in a straight line because of the curved shaft.
-And it just ran crummy, even though it was new.
+And it just ran crummy even though it was new.
 Really, you need a straight-shafted trimmer that you can turn sideways and make a straight line along the edge of the lawn.
 Often, this can substitute for using an edger.

 I ended up selling the Murray and decided I was going to go and look at nicer trimmers.
 I was thinking I would get the Craftsman trimmer, which was one step up from the cheapest.
 At the store, I saw the Echo trimmer and thought it would be really nice to have.
 The salesman said I should go with the Echo if I had a lawn care business.
-He showed me the easy line feed feature, which allows you to change the string with ease, so you can keep working without a long delay.
-Even though I thought it was out of my budget, I knew I needed a quality trimmer to work my business, so I ended up buying it and have been grateful ever since.
+He showed me the easy line feed feature, which allows you to change the string with ease so you can keep working without a long delay.
+Even though I thought it was out of my budget I knew I needed a quality trimmer to work my business, so I ended up buying it and have been grateful ever since.

-Why Having a Good Trimmer Is So Important
+Why Having a Good Trimmer Is so Important

-Regular people out there—who may have some old mower and some rusted electric trimmer that they can't figure out how to feed the string into—don't use trimmers.
+Regular people out there—who may have some old mower and some rusted electric or gas trimmer that they can't figure out how to feed the string into—don't use trimmers.
 They simply get the mower out and run over the lawn and call it good.
 They may not even bag the grass and often don't blow off the sidewalks and driveways afterwards.
-Now there are exceptions of course, some people even take it too far and put me to shame.
+Now there are exceptions, of course, some people even take it too far and put me to shame.

-So getting the Echo SRM-225 trimmer is well worth the money, even if you are simply using it for your own lawn and not a business.
+So getting the Echo SRM-225 trimmer is well worth the money even if you are simply using it for your own lawn and not a business.
 If you do have a business, you will regret getting anything less.